Happymic/EEERover2024/doc/README.md

 As you saw in the Lab Skills work, microcontrollers have UART communication built in, and you can use your Metro module to automatically decode the demodulated binary signal into bytes.
 In the Orangepip, communication to the host PC used the same UART port as the signals presented on pins 0 and 1.
-However, the Metro board has two independent UART ports so you can use one to send debugging information over USB and a different port on pin 0 to receive messages from the alien.
+However, the Metro board has two independent UART ports so you can use one to send debugging information over USB and a different port on pin 0 to receive messages from the lizard.
 The two ports can operate at different bit rates.

 ### Age
-The age of the alien is indicated by a pulsing infrared signal.
+The age of the lizard is indicated by a pulsing infrared signal.
 You have already made a light sensor as part of the EEEBug and most silicon-based photosensors (such as the EEEBug phototransistor) are just as sensitive to infrared as visible light.
 You will need to measure the pulse frequency of the signal and this can be done with analogue or digital methods.

-The optical power given by the alien is weaker than the light source you used for the EEEBug so you may need to amplify the output.
+The optical power given by the lizard is weaker than the light source you used for the EEEBug so you may need to amplify the output.
-Ambient light will cause interference and this can be filtered out by using a sensor that is only sensitive to the wavelength of the alien emmission (950nm) and by using electronic filters.
+Ambient light will cause interference and this can be filtered out by using a sensor that is only sensitive to the wavelength of the lizard emmission (950nm) and by using electronic filters.
 Many sources of electric light have a strong frequency component at 100Hz due to the rectification effect of the 50Hz AC source.
-The alien habitats emit light of a different frequency and you will need to ensure it doesn't interfere with your measurement.
+The lizard habitats emit light of a different frequency and you will need to ensure it doesn't interfere with your measurement.

 The frequency range of the pulses is 135–1000Hz, but take care if you remove frequencies above this range.
 The pulse width of the infrared signal is just 50μs and the amplitude that you observe will be reduced if you filter out the high frequency harmonics.